Pratyush/snark-tutorial/README.md

 rustup install nightly
 ```

-After that, use `cargo`, the standard Rust build tool, to build the library:
+After that, use `cargo`, the standard Rust build tool, to build and run the examples:

 ```
 git clone https://github.com/Pratyush/snark-tutorial.git